juzim/durchsage/README.md

 * To change the port (8080 is the default), set the PORT environment variable

 ### Required parameters
-* file: the config file, right now only trainstation-de_DE exists
+* file: the config file, right now only trainstation-de_DE and train-de_DE exist

 ### Optional parameters
 * format: "text" is default, can be set to "json"